Cousin Capers and the Klan

 People were out in the streets, on the sidewalks, and on porches, all staring and pointing toward the bizarre burning on the hill.
 Private phone lines were not real common back in the day - so, I imagine the lines were tied up with the news that the KLAN had returned.

 So much attention was being devoted to the scene, that we started to worry.
 Could we get into some serious trouble with this caper?
 Would we be guilty of a hate crime before there was any such thing?
 Although we had no intention of sending anyone in town a “not welcome” message, we didn’t know how the townspeople would perceive this.
-So, we left town in John’s ’49 Packard and prayed that the cross might be completely burned by the time we returned.
+So, we left town in John’s ’49 bright yellow and white Packard and prayed that the cross might be completely burned by the time we returned.

 The blaze eventually stopped, but not the spark of surprise in the community.
 The next day, Susie (my girlfriend at the time) told me that her grandma was really worried about the omen and what it meant.
 God Bless her.
 She probably remembered stories told long ago, when the Klan and the Blank Hand actually existed there.